yovalishere/Finance/README.md

 # Finance

-## This repo has all the financial-related data science project the I did.
+## This repo has all the financial-related data science projects the I did.